New York Psychology Licensure Requirements

 The Office of Professions requires that experience be continuous for at least six months.
 If the experience is gained in an academic setting, it must be within a period of no less than one semester.
 The teaching experience must be not less than six credit hours per semester.
 The six-month periods are not required to be consecutive.

-3. Pass the Examination for Professional Practices in Psychology (EPPP).
+5. Pass the Examination for Professional Practices in Psychology (EPPP).

-5. Receive your psychology license.
+7. Receive your full psychology license.

 Once the previous steps have been fulfilled and when the Board determines that your application is complete, you will receive your license to practice psychology in New York.